 Causes rapid material renewal against the heat transfer surface of the tubes

 Lessens the necessary heat transfer surface area required

-The rising film evaporator design has the advantages of simple, reliable and stable operation with many years of operating experience for a full ranges of applications.
+The rising film evaporator design has the advantages of simple, reliable and stable operation with many years of operating experience for a full ranges of applications including hemp processing.
 It is sometimes combined with falling film evaporation.